• Skip to main content

 Answers vendor inquiries in reference to payments, data, receipt of goods, etc.

-Maintains updated vendor files.
-Sets up and maintains complex records and filing system of accounts payable vendor files and other financial records, including invoices for retrieval or review by auditors.
+Maintains updated vendor files; establishes and maintains complex records/filing system of accounts payable vendor files and other financial records, including invoices for retrieval/review by auditors.

-Maintain files for independent contractors.
-Monitors the payments to independent contractors so that payments and tax codes are accurate.
-Continually compare total payment amounts made to contractors against the total amount of their contract to avoid overpayment.
+Maintains files for independent contractors; monitors the payments to independent contractors so that payments and tax codes are accurate; continually compares total payment amounts made to contractors against the total amount of their contract to avoid overpayment.

-Verify tax codes for contractors in preparing to process 1099s.
-Match and collate vendor numbers in the event there are duplicates.
-Prepare 1099s for mailing; ensures that the paperwork related to the processing of 1099s is done in an accurate and timely manner.
+Verifies tax codes for contractors in preparing to process 1099s; matches and collates vendor numbers in the event there are duplicates; prepares 1099s for mailing; ensures that the paperwork related to the processing of 1099s is done in an accurate and timely manner.

 Performs investigative transactions to ensure that payments are processed within budget amounts and have proper approval.